DataDog/apigentools/docs/spec_repo.md

 The structure of the general config file is as follows, starting with top level keys:

 * `container_opts` - Options for containerized command execution.
 See [container_opts section](#container_opts) below.
+* `minimum_apigentools_version` - Minimum required version of the apigentools package required for this spec repository.
 * `languages` - Settings for individual languages; contains a mapping of language names to their settings.
     * `container_opts` - See [container_opts section](#container_opts) below.
     * individual-language-settings: